At-Tuwani: Israeli occupation

 After the Six-Day War in 1967, At-Tuwani has been under Israeli occupation.
 In a census conducted by Israel after it occupied the West Bank in the Six-day War in 1967, the village was reported to have 175 residents in 33 households.

 In 1994 a seven-member village council was established to administer the civil affairs of at-Tuwani and the nearby hamlets of Faqra and Tuba.
 At-Tuwani currently serves as the center of sorts for the two hamlets as well as for the 19 Bedouin localities of Masafer Yatta.

+Under the Oslo Accords, this town was assigned to Area C, with political control and security responsibilities assigned to Israel.

 Israeli settlement

 In 1982, the settlement Ma'on was built on one side of the main road, the only viable road, between At-Tuwani and Tuba.
 In the late 1990s, Palestinians using the main road and other land nearby increasingly came under attack from violent settlers.

 In 2001, settlers built the outpost Havat Ma'on (also named Hill 833 or Tel Abu Jundiya) on the other side of the road.
 By 2003, Palestinians stopped using the main road completely.
 Settlers from Ma'on fenced off private Palestinian lands by the road and now use the land for agricultural purposes.

 In 2005/2006, the settlers expanded a chicken farm south of Hill 833.
 In 2008, the location was fenced, impeding vehicular traffic on the road.
 In 2009, new caravans were placed near Ma'on, on a slope north of the road and laid the foundations for 12 buildings.
 In March 2010, the settlers built houses in the new outpost.